-Another solid month of hiring likely in December jobs report
+US employers closed out 2017 with modest but steady hiring

 ADVERTISEMENT

+Most economists expect the Trump administration's tax cuts to help speed the economy's already decent pace of growth.
+Some envision the unemployment rate dropping as low as 3.5 percent by the end of 2018.

+A rate that low would mark the lowest such level in nearly a half-century, and it would likely force businesses to accelerate pay raises to attract and retain employees.
+Pay raises have remained puzzlingly weak for many U.S. workers despite the robust job market.

-Some businesses, however, are already howling that they can't find enough qualified people.
+Some businesses, though, are already howling that they can't find enough qualified people.
 There are roughly 6 million available jobs, near a record high, according to government data.
 Should unemployment fall to 3.5 percent, those complaints will intensify.

 For at least two years, economists have been expecting the falling unemployment rate to boost wages.
-Though average hourly pay growth has picked up a bit, it remains about 1 percentage point below the 3.5 percent annual gain that typically occurs in a healthy economy.

-Carl Tannenbaum, chief economist at Northern Trust, says many business surveys include anecdotes about executives raising pay to attract more potential employees.
-But those anecdotes "show up everywhere except for the numbers," Tannenbaum said.

-Economists point to several trends that may be keeping a lid on wage gains.
+They point to several trends that may be keeping a lid on wage gains.

 As the vast baby boom generation ages — 10,000 of them are turning 65 every day — they are retiring and are being replaced by younger workers, who typically earn far less money.
 That is likely suppressing overall wage growth, economists say.